mya-ai/bgit/README.md

-# bgit 🪄
+# bragit 🪄

-**bgit** is a Rust CLI tool that lets you commit specific files directly to target branches **without switching branches**.
+**bragit** is a Rust CLI tool that lets you commit specific files directly to target branches **without switching branches**.

-This tool is built on top of [libgit2](https://libgit2.org/) via the [`git2` crate](https://crates.io/crates/git2), providing a fast and native way to automate cross-branch commits in Git repositories.
+This tool is built on top of [libragit2](https://libragit2.org/) via the [`git2` crate](https://crates.io/crates/git2), providing a fast and native way to automate cross-branch commits in Git repositories.

 ---